-London: Port City is delivered by the Museum of London in partnership with the Port of London Authority (PLA).
+London: Port City, which ended in May 2022, was delivered by the Museum of London in partnership with the Port of London Authority (PLA).
 PLA also provided access to resources, photography and film footage, together with information and support.
 Images and film are copyright of PLA, unless otherwise stated.

 Fish market to red carpet: transforming Docklands

 How two major sites in London's Docklands went through decay and regeneration.